 One thing that would make the Dyson Airwrap even better is the option to purchase the base individually from the attachments.
 Right now, you have to purchase the complete set of the base + attachments.
 It’d be awesome if Dyson allowed you to really customize your set, picking how many attachments and the exact ones you want.

-So, what is the difference between the old and the Dyson Airwrap new model 2022?
+The review would not be complete without looking at all the upgrades of the Dyson Airwrap.
+So, what is the difference between the old and the new dyson model (released in 2022)?
 They’re very similar, both powered by the same Coanda technology, the same 1,300W of power, and are the same size, but the new model weighs in slightly lighter at 1.35 pounds.
 The new model also has a longer cord – 8.8ft versus 8.6ft.
 Another update includes the temperature settings.
 The OG Dyson has 4 settings, while the new only has 3.
 However, you’ll still keep heat damage to a minimum as the Dyson is known for its phenomenal low heat styling.
 Finally, the airflow of the Dyson Airwrap new model 2022 is slightly faster, at 13.5 liters per second compared to the original 13 liters per second.